EGA-archive/FEGA-Portals/.github/ISSUE_TEMPLATE/bug_report.md

 **FEGA node**
 Indicate your node (e.g. Spain).

+** Affected portal**
+One of: Submitter Portal, Submission API or HD Portal.

 **Describe the bug**
 A clear and concise description of what the bug is.